DPhil in Population Health

 A core group of senior academics, led by Professor Jane Armitage, Director of Training and Career Development, Professor Maria Quigley, Director of Graduate Studies, and Professor Jonathan Emberson, Deputy Director of Graduate Studies, are committed to the delivery and oversight of the DPhil programme.

 The group is supported by a wide network of DPhil supervisors in the department and the wider university.
+You can search for them in Our team.

 PART TIME DPHIL IN POPULATION HEALTH